tau-OS/devdocs/docs/hig/patterns/chips.md

 - Chips rely on tags or descriptive words to filter content.

-- Chips come in 4 flavours, Plain, BBQ, Mieng Kam, and Jalapeno.
+- Chips come in 4 flavours, Plain, Sour Cream & Onion, Mieng Kam, and Jalapeno.